danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ## Background

-Efficient and coordinated use of resources is paramount for maintaining optimal performance and reliability of many network environments.
+Efficient and coordinated use of resources is paramount for maintaining optimal performance and reliability in many network environments.
 The applicability of Artificial Intelligence is well-established, and the use cases are outlined in this document.